johnwesleyquintero/scalesmart/README.md

 - TypeScript
 - Tailwind CSS
 - Supabase
-- Redis
-- Upstash
 - Vercel
-- IndexedDB (Used for local data storage in several features)
+- LocalStorage (Used for local data storage in several features)

 ## Installation